rjdmoore/fictrac/README.md

 The output data file can be used for offline processing.
 To use FicTrac within a closed-loop setup (to provide real-time feedback for stimuli), you should configure FicTrac to output data via a socket (IP address/port) in real-time.
 To do this, just set `out_port` to a valid port number in the config file.
 There is an example Python script for receiving data via sockets in the `scripts` directory.

-**Note:** If you receive an error when running FicTrac about a missing [H264 library](https://github.com/cisco/openh264/releases), you can download the necessary library (i.e. OpenCV 4.0.1 requires `openh264-1.8.0-win64.dll`) from the above link and place it in the `dll` folder under the FicTrac main directory.
+**Note:** If you encounter issues trying to generate output videos (i.e. `save_raw` or `save_debug`), you might try changing the default video codec via `vid_codec` - see [config params](doc/params.md) for details.
+If you receive an error about a missing [H264 library](https://github.com/cisco/openh264/releases), you can download the necessary library (i.e. OpenCV 4.0.1 requires `openh264-1.8.0-win64.dll`) from the above link and place it in the `dll` folder under the FicTrac main directory.
 You will then need to re-run the appropriate `cmake ..` and `cmake --build` commands for your installation.

 ## Research